New US Tariffs on Goods from China and Hong Kong: What You Need to Know

 What’s Happening?

-If you send parcels to the US that contain goods made in China & Hong Kong, your recipients will need to pay the import tax.
+If you send parcels to the US that contain goods from a country affected by the new tariffs, your recipients will need to pay the import tax.
 At Evri, we are ready to help your recipient pay these additional fees.
 Most carriers will collect taxes when the parcel arrives in the US.
 However, at Evri, we will collect the taxes from your recipient before your parcel leaves the UK.
 This means that if your recipient doesn’t want to pay the additional fees, your parcel will be returned to you quickly, rather than traveling all the way to the US only to be refused by your recipient.

 What Do You Need to Do?

-Sending parcels with Evri is still as easy as ever.
-Simply tell us where your item was made when you book your parcel online or at selected Post Offices.
-If any of the items in your parcel were made in China or Hong Kong, we handle the rest.
+Sending parcels with Evri remains as easy as ever.
+When you book your parcel online or at selected Post Offices, simply let us know where the item was manufactured.
+If any of the items in your parcel are made in a country subject to these tariffs, we will handle the rest.

 Don’t Forget